erikburmeister/TTH_TD_Project_6/README.md

 -----------------------------------------

 Check requirements.txt Info on package versions on it.
+(Inside mineral_catalog folder)

 - Python 3.6
 - Django 2.2.2